pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

 ## Comparing Trajectories across Gender

-We'll allow the model greater flexibility and pull in the gender of the subject to analyse whether and to what degree the gender of the teenager influences their behaviorial changes.
+We'll now allow the model greater flexibility and pull in the gender of the subject to analyse whether and to what degree the gender of the teenager influences their behaviorial changes.

 ```{code-cell} ipython3
 id_indx, unique_ids = pd.factorize(df_external["ID"])